3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Below are the average prices for the essential services you will use during your three days in Valencia.

-They take into account what you need to visit the city comfortably and don’t include take extras such as tours, nights out, souvenirs/clothing.
+They take into account what you need to visit the city comfortably and don’t include extras such as tours, nights out, souvenirs/clothing.
 They are deemed as ‘non-essential’ extras!

 Accommodation